 The “Agentic Coding” Revolution: The Programmer Who Never Sleeps

 Some try to compare this moment to 2008, when the App Store first launched with only 500 apps and reached a million downloads in a single weekend.
-But the fundamental difference is that in 2008, we were in a programming desert thirsty for anything, whereas today, we are in an ocean already crowded with millions of apps competing for user attention, which makes “abundance” as much of a problem as it is a feature.
+But the fundamental difference is that in 2008, we were in a programming desert thirsty for anything, whereas today, we are in an ocean already crowded with millions of apps competing for user attention, making “abundance” as much of a problem as it is a feature.

 Quantity vs. Quality: The Risks of Canned Code